-Below are a list of ways in which churches and leaders can provide ongoing acknowledgement, support, and care to those who have been impacted by abuse.
+- Ways in which churches and leaders can provide ongoing acknowledgement, support, and care

 - Support Groups – bring in a counsellor to facilitate a support group for women or men in your congregation who have experienced abuse or sexual trauma.
 The Abuse Response and Prevention Program in Manitoba can offer this service to churches.

 - Care Groups – gather together several people who can offer the victim-survivor practical and emotional support; especially if the individual’s case is going to court.
 See Advocacy Training Manual for how to be a helpful advocate and support.

 - Counselling – if an individual has experienced abuse within the context of church, the church or Conference should cover the cost of counselling.
 Some churches partner with counselling organizations so that congregants can access free, confidential counselling.
 This can be extremely helpful for those who need to talk to someone but don’t want to speak about what they are going through to a pastor in order to get counselling.